 I love trees and hated committing an act of vandalism, but the picture I felt looked the better for it.

-A mere ten minutes later we were sitting having breakfast of rum babas from the Bolsena pasticherie.
+A mere ten minutes later we were sitting having breakfast of rum babas from a Bolsena pasticceria.

 I used two neutral density filters and a polariser to get the shutter speed sufficiently low to smooth out the water and render it a mess of abstract shapes.
 All this extra glass in front of the lens rendered the image a horrid purply colour in which it was hard to see on the camera display what was going on.